|Tema||Título ES||Titulo EN||Texto EN|

-The present in every frieze on the lower cloister, as if in a cave, place the order’s symbols in plain view yet they remain hidden from the uneducated eye: the grape, the acanthus flower, the reeds, and the fantastical figures join the plants and animals with fluidity and exuberance, creating a feast for the senses.
+Present in every frieze of the lower cloister, as if in a cave, the order’s symbols are in plain view yet remain hidden from the uneducated eye: the grape, the acanthus flower, the reeds, and the fantastical figures combine plants and animals with fluidity and exuberance, creating a feast for the senses.
 Colored medallions are dedicated to the saints of various religious orders who are given attributes, distinguishing them almost perfectly.
-More than thirty well-preserved cartouches reveal the traits of every figure: a diminutive soul hangs from a set of scales, held by the Archangel Michael and painted in surprising detail; figures saying prayers emerge from the jaws of an animal at the feet of Saint Nicholas of Tolentino; a child asks for bread from a bishop known as Saint Nicholas of Bari; a young man wounded by arrows alludes to Saint Sebastian.
+More than thirty well-preserved cartouches reveal the traits of every figure: a diminutive soul hangs from a set of scales, held by the Archangel Michael and painted in surprising detail; figures saying prayers emerge from the jaws of an animal at the feet of St Nicholas of Tolentino; a child asks for bread from a bishop known as St Nicholas of Bari; a young man wounded by arrows alludes to St Sebastian.
 These attributes are contributions established in the Council of Trent that was held shortly before the Conquest.

-It is interesting to observe the pre-Hispanic symbols also depicted in the friezes: the glyph of Culhuacán’s arched hill, the “atlacuezona” or sunflower, and also the fusion of Tebaida, clearly illustrating the lacustrine landscape around this vice-royal construction, set against the desert backdrop complete with a palm tree, as a reflection on the origin of the order and its withdrawal into the desert.
+It is interesting to identify the pre-Hispanic symbols also depicted in the friezes: the glyph of Culhuacan’s arched hill, the “atlacuezona” or solar flower, and also the fusion of different environments, such as the Tebaida, whcih clearly shows the lacustrine landscape around this colonial-period construction, set against the desert backdrop identified by a palm tree, thereby reflecting on the origin of the order and its withdrawal into the desert.

-Inside the complex itself, we have the opportunity to witness the “fusion” of two cultures, with a major pre-Hispanic collection from the slopes of the Cerro de la Estrella: archeological artefacts and remains from the first, second and third Aztec empires, which also show us the close connection with Teotihuacán 4 and confirm 670 AD as the date attributed by Chimailpain to the foundation of Culhuacán (Séjourné, 1970).
+Inside the complex itself, we have the further opportunity to witness the “fusion” of two cultures, with a major pre-Hispanic collection from the slopes of the Cerro de la Estrella: archeological artefacts and remains from the first, second and third Aztec periods, which also show us the close connection with Teotihuacan 4 and confirm 670 AD as the date attributed by Chimailpain to the foundation of Culhuacan (Séjourné, 1970).